KetchuppOfficial/Hash_Table/README.md

     Boost in clock ticks: 11,3% (comparing to Version_2) or 73,6% (comapring to Version_0)

-We see that **HT_Search** is still on the top to the callgrind list, thought it's optimized to the maximum.
+We see that **HT_Search** is still on the top to the callgrind list, though it's optimized to the maximum.
 It means, it's time to stop our work here.

 ## Conclusion